-The emoji trading Order Flow Suite Bar Ratio display provides insight into the market's supply and demand conditions by evaluating the volume traded at the extremes of each price bar and determining whether buying or selling are reaching exhaustion or the bid or ask are experiencing absorption from a big buyer or seller .
+Bar Ratio provides insight into the market's supply and demand conditions by evaluating the volume traded at the extremes of each price bar and determining whether buying or selling are reaching exhaustion or trades hitting the bid or lifting ask are being absorbed by a big buyer or seller .
 For maximum insight, the indicator is used in Numeric display mode, typically with Numbers Bars.
-We have also provided a Compact display mode suitable for use on bar and candlestick charts and two conditional modes: Conditional Numeric which only displays significant high and low ratios; Conditional Text which provides an incredibly clear indication of market conditions.
+We have also provided a Compact display mode suitable for use on bar and candlestick charts and two conditional modes: Conditional Numeric which only displays significant high and low ratios; Conditional Text which provides an incredibly clear indication of market conditions in plain English.

 High Ratios: Exhaustion – a lack of supply or demand

 When we have a Ratio that is above the Exhaustion Ratio setting, it is a strong indication that buying demand has reduced at the top of an up move and that selling supply has reduced at the bottom of a down move.
 The only reason prices move is because of supply and demand traded volume.
 If we have a lack of supply or demand from high volume traders then there is no power in the market for the previous move to continue so a pause or reversal becomes likely.

 Our Single Print at Extreme indicator works well in conjunction with Ratio Display to highlight when the last buyer has bought or the last seller has sold.

 Low Ratios: Absorption – the presence of strong supply or demand